UPDATED post. It's about time I hit the blog posts again. Had a great break the last few weeks after a busy Christmas & New Year rush though...

 I am a professional child, newborn & family photographer based in Dublin.
 I LOVE documentary style Fly On The Wall photography.
 That's moments that come up naturally in a family photography session.
 I also love to add expressive child & baby portraits into my sessions.

 That's a more classic portrait that takes into consideration the setting of a portrait

 This portrait of my son watching Tiddlywinks catch the mouse was shortlisted for the 2020 Documentary Family Awards, an international award.
+I also took 5th place in the Nothing Is Better Than Real Life category for a picture of my son at a family dinner in France.
 Best moments from my family documentary sessions are in the award section of this website!

 I've included a few more family portraits with pets on this blog post.

 I always find that our pets bring out magical moments of connection in family sessions - our pets are so much part of our lives.
 I have also included two of my favorites with Miss Tiddlywinks that were both featured in international child photo competition, best of black & white child photography

 I welcome you to bring your dog on any family session with me!

 To find out more about my natural documentary family photographer Dublin "style", have a good look around my website including my Gallery to take in my look n feel and contact me to ask about a session.